Bandwidth/bandwidth.github.io/voice/errors.md

 ## 503 – UNAVAILABLE {#http-503}

 Bandwidth will return a `HTTP-503` Error if the service is unavailable for some reason, such as when there are no servers available to serve the request or if the system is at capacity.
-If you receive a `HTTP-503` error from the Bandwidth Voice API, please open a [support ticket](https://support.bandwidth.com) with the original request and the response returned.
+If you receive a `HTTP-503` error from the Bandwidth Voice API, please try the request again.
+If you **continue to receive** `HTTP-503` errors, please open a [support ticket](https://support.bandwidth.com) with the original request and the response returned.
 Please be sure to remove any passwords or sensitive information from the support ticket.

 {% extendmethod %}